trakerr-com/trakerr-csharp/README.md

 **contextAppOSBrowserVersion** | **string** | An optional string browser version the application is running on. | Defaults to `null`
 **contextDataCenter** | **string** | Data center the application is running on or connected to. | Defaults to `null` **contextDataCenterRegion** | **string** | Data center region. | Defaults to `null`

-If you want to use a default value in a custom call, simply pass in `null` to the argument, and it will be filled with the default value.

 <a name="documentation-for-models"></a>
 ## Documentation for Models